 - Restrooms Only – The Graeser Family Education Center will be closed except for the restrooms.
 Please wash your hands for 20 seconds.

 Private Group Visits

-Private guided tours for adults begin at $50 for up to 10 individuals
+Private guided tours for adults begin at $50 for a minimum of 10 individuals

 $5 per additional group member, up to 20 individuals

 Please email your completed tour request form to email@example.com

 If you are interested in a visit pertaining to YOUTH or YOUTH EDUCATION, please contact our Youth Education Specialist, Wanda Peck, at firstname.lastname@example.org